Phineas/lanyard/README.md

 The Lanyard community has worked on some pretty cool projects that allows you to extend the functionality of Lanyard.
 PR to add a project!

+[lanyard-web](https://lanyard.eggsy.xyz) - Landing page and API documentation concept for Lanyard API with a sleek UI. \
 [lanyard-profile-readme](https://github.com/cnrad/lanyard-profile-readme) - Utilize Lanyard to display your Discord Presence in your GitHub Profile \
-[spotsync.me](https://spotsync.me) - Stream music from your Discord presence to your friends in realtime through a slick UI \
 [vue-lanyard](https://github.com/eggsy/vue-lanyard) - Lanyard API plugin for Vue.
 Supports REST and WebSocket methods \
 [react-use-lanyard](https://github.com/barbarbar338/react-use-lanyard) - React hook for Lanyard - supports REST & WebSocket \
 [use-lanyard](https://github.com/alii/use-lanyard) - Another React hook for Lanyard that uses SWR \